english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 category: self-improvement
 ---

-> "Every time I thought I was being rejected from something good, I was actually being redirected to something better"
+> Every time I thought I was being rejected from something good, I was actually being redirected to something better

 It does feel good to read this quote, doesn't it?